Tetrakern/fictioneer/CUSTOMIZE.md

 # Customization Snippets

 This is a collection of code snippets for previously solved customization issues.
 They are supposed to go into your child theme’s **functions.php** or a subsequently included file (replace "child_" and "x.x.x" with your child theme prefix and version respectively).
-Putting them into the main theme will cause them to be deleted when you update.
+Putting them into the main theme would work, but will cause them to be deleted when you update.
 Also assume each snippet requires the latest version of Fictioneer.

 For general information on theme and style customization, please refer to the [installation guide](https://github.com/Tetrakern/fictioneer/blob/main/INSTALLATION.md#how-to-customize-the-fictioneer-theme).

 ## Add a secondary chapter title

 Related to [this issue](https://github.com/Tetrakern/fictioneer/issues/23).
 Maybe you need a secondary chapter title to fulfill some arbitrary naming scheme; you do you.
-While not encouraged since this adds at least one new database row per chapter (plus another for each revision if you have not turned that off), which can eventually slow down your site, this can be achieved by making use of an already existing meta field.
+While not encouraged since this adds at least one new database row per chapter (plus another for each revision if you have not turned that off), which bears the danger of slowing down your site, this can be achieved by making use of an already existing meta field.
 Of course, you could also add a new one with more custom code.

 First, check the **Enabled advanced meta fields** option under **Fictioneer > General > Compatibility**.
 This will, among other things, reveal the **Short Title** meta field in the chapter sidebar.
 This field is not actually used by the theme and only for customizations, such as this one.
 Just ignore the name if it does not fit, or go through the trouble of changing it.